Correlation and Auto-correlation – An Easy Primer on 2 Key Concepts

 The formula for the Pearson’s coefficient

-The formula for the coefficient of correlation between two variables that have a linear relationship is:
+The formula for the Pearson’s coefficient of correlation between two variables that have a linear relationship is:

-Formula for the coefficient of correlation between variables X and Y (Image by Author)
+Formula for the Pearson’s coefficient of correlation ρ between random variables X and Y (Image by Author)

-Formula for the coefficient of correlation between variables X and Y (Image by Author)
+Formula for the Pearson’s coefficient of correlation r between random variables X and Y when calculated for a random sample (Image by Author)

 Intuition for the Pearson’s coefficient formula